What are the schools in Turkey like?

 When we asked about the schools in Turkey, they said...

 "I always advise to see the school, before making any choice.
 It is very important to understand the educational system.
 I advice to go there with your child and let him enjoy the garden.
-The price of the school is reasonable comparing to other schools, because I believe that they are keeping their promises, you can see the quality of the school when you actually go there," remarked one parent with kids at Small Hands Academy in Etiler.
+The price of the school is reasonable comparing to other schools, because I believe that they are keeping their promises, you can see the quality of the school when you actually go there," remarked one expat living in Etiler with children attending Small Hands Academy.

 Please login to continue reading this article.